 Press the M.2 SSD down and then secure it with the screw.
-Replace the heatsink and secure it to the original hole.

 Select the proper hole for the M.2 SSD to be installed and refasten the screw and nut.

 Installation Notices for the M.2 and SATA Connectors: